On this page

 Māori-medium teaching students

 Massey's Te Aho Tātairangi: Bachelor of Teaching and Learning Kura Kaupapa Māori and Te Aho Paerewa Postgraduate Diploma Teaching and Learning in Māori Medium continue to have steady numbers.
-In 2023, 59 students enrolled in these qualifications, with an average of 58 students enrolled each year over the past five years.
+In 2024, 58 students enrolled in these qualifications, matching the average of 58 students enrolled each year over the past 5 years.

 Both qualifications equip students to teach and lead in the Kura Kaupapa Māori school system.